ACLP-Logo

 Competition for places in this increasingly popular part of the Annual Meeting program will be intense, so sponsors, the Academy’s Research Subcommittee, are giving early notice of deadlines for applications and registration for the tracks.

-The first deadline of August 1 is for independent investigator applicants; the other two track registrations will close August 31 or once filled.
+One track is available for independent investigator applicants, and the other two track registrations will close by the deadline or once filled.

 Criteria for applicants is shown on the guidance webpage.
 Six applicants will be selected for the Independent Investigator track.
 Elected applicants will receive complimentary registration for the ACLP Annual Meeting and a $250 stipend to cover travel costs.